Irish Coffee Pudding

 Remove from the heat and leave the coffee to infuse for 15 minutes.
 After that pour it into a fine coffee filter set over a coffee pot and leave it to drip through.

 While that's happening, heat the milk to just below boiling point and remove from the heat.
 Next separate the eggs, putting the yolks into a heatproof bowl and the whites into a large mixing bowl.
 Add the gelatine, sugar and cream to the egg yolks and whisk together very thoroughly.
 Now pour in the hot milk, whisking the mixture as you pour.
 Position the bowl over a saucepan of barely simmering water and cook the custard, stirring often, for 25-30 minutes until it is thick enough to coat the back of a spoon.
+You can also watch how Delia makes custard in our Cookry School Video on this page

 Remove the bowl from over the water, stir in the whiskey and strained coffee, and leave until it is barely warm.
 Whisk the egg whites till stiff, then stir them into the coffee-flavoured custard.
 Now pour everything into a 21/2 pint (1.5 litre) mould, cover and chill for about 8 hours in the fridge.
 To serve, loosen the soft top layer from the side of the mould, then invert on to a serving dish.
-Serve with chilled pouring cream and some Coffee and Hazelnut Macaroons (see link to this recipe, below).
+Serve with chilled pouring cream and some Coffee and Hazelnut Macaroons (see the recipe, below).